 Exhibitions

-Gallery Oldham has three large exhibition spaces plus a community gallery.
+Gallery Oldham has three large exhibition spaces plus a community gallery, Gallery 4.

 We take an innovative and unique approach to exhibition programming, bringing together what were once separate museum and gallery services.